-Regarded as both an architectural feature and a practical option for brightening up a room, a roof lantern should have clean lines and perfect composition.
-They can be crafted into any size to suit the architecture of your property and can completely transform an area of your home, but what is a roof lantern exactly?
+Regarded as both an architectural feature and a practical option for brightening up a room, quality roof lanterns should have clean lines and perfect composition, but what are they exactly?
+They can be crafted into any size to suit the architecture of your property and can completely transform an area of your home, so let's explore the concepts behind the design...

 Striking and elegant, a roof lantern is a stepped glass skylight that extends up from a flat roof.
 It will channel natural sunlight from all angles into the room below, making it ideal for transforming gloomy and stuffy rooms into bright and airy spaces.